How To Get the Healthcare You Need in Hawaii: 3 Tips to Consider Before You Move

 Hawaii is paradise because of its people and the Hawaiian culture!

-This is not a huge amusement park.
-This is a place of extraordinary natural bounty and beauty, and the land, the people and the culture here deserve to be treated with the utmost respect.
+This is not a theme park.
+This is a place of extraordinary natural bounty and deep cultural significance.
+The land, the people, and the culture here deserve to be treated with the utmost respect.

 Moving to Hawaii.
 Will I be disappointed?